fbgallet/roam-extension-calendar/README.md

 ## Events and tasks displayed in the calendar

 By default, the events and tasks displayed in the calendar are the first children block of `#calendar` block (nb: only its first mention is taken into account), in each Daily Notes Pages (DNP).
 This calendar tag can be customized.
+If you have connected your Google calendar account (see [section below](https://github.com/fbgallet/roam-extension-calendar?tab=readme-ov-file#google-calendar-support)), the events of your selected calendar will also appear with a Google calendar icon, and two-way synced events with a sync icon.
+You can also connect your Google Task lists.

 ⚠️ All blocks with a date defined as a start or end date or any other specific tag, in its content or in its direct children, will always be considered as a calendar event and be displayed (if matching filter tags), regardless of the state of the options below, and whether it is a reference or anywhere on a DNP.
 See **'Events with date attributes'** section for more informations.